Designation of a Selective Licensing area on London Road, Abbeydale Road and Chesterfield Road

-We are currently consulting on a proposal to introduce a Selective Licensing scheme along London Road, Abbeydale Road and Chesterfield Road.
+Following a Council Cabinet meeting on 20 June 2018 a formal decision has been made to designate a Selective Licensing area on parts of London Road, Abbeydale Road and Chesterfield Road.

 Selective Licensing requires all landlords operating within a designated area to license any privately rented property within that area.